 What specialized services do we offer for people within the LGBTQIA2 Community?

 We offer process groups that are specifically focused on gender and sexuality.
 These groups are split between LGBTQIA2+ members only and open groups where anyone who is curious about exploring these issues can join.
 We also allow partners and family members to participate in the open LGBTQIA2+ groups.

 Does our program take sexual orientation and identity into consideration with living arrangements?

-If you or your LGBTQIA2+ loved one is looking for treatment from substance abuse, Cornerstone can offer tailored treatment that is sensitive and empathetic towards the needs of this specific community.
+If you or your LGBTQIA2+ loved one is looking for treatment for substance abuse, Cornerstone can offer personalized treatment that is sensitive and empathetic towards the needs of this specific community.
 We offer personalized care in an open and non-judgmental environment.
-Contact our LGBTQIA2+ experts at Cornerstone today to start your recovery journey.
+Contact our LGBTQIA2+ recovery experts at Cornerstone today to start your recovery journey.